-Convert a Sequence of Images into Video with the Blender
+Convert a Sequence of Images into Video with Blender

 Step-1

-It's time to start stitching images together to make a video.
-So, open the 'Video Sequence Editor' by clicking on the icon at the bottom-right edge of the central 3D view.
-Also, select the display option that I highlighted at the bottom-right of the screenshot(2).
+Commence by combining images to construct your video.
+Open the 'Video Sequence Editor' via the icon located at the lower-right fringe of the central 3D viewport.
+Additionally, activate the display mode pinpointed at the bottom-right corner of the screenshot(2).

-After that, you will notice a preview render window on the head of the sequencer pane.
+Subsequently, you'll notice a preview render window positioned above the sequencer pane.

 Step- 2